Legal Framework - Being Aware Care

 The Fostering Network (2009) Working with social workers: information for foster carers.

-Understanding Parental Responsibility And Delegated Authority
+Understanding Parental Responsibility and Delegated Authority

 Parental Responsibility